SCHOLARSHIP

 • (Recommended) A working portfolio website with required passwords

-• (If applicable) A reel or a animated film (less than 3 minutes) of your creation that showcases the your skills
+• (If applicable) A reel or an animated film (less than 3 minutes) of your creation that showcases your skills

 • Accepted File formats: pdf, jpg, jpeg, png, gif, mov, mp4; file size: limit to 10 Mb